 Survival of the Fittest (or the Unfits rather) at the Airport

-There was probably a shortage of wheelchair assistants at the Taipeh airport that one person was pushing two wheelchairs side by side at the same time.
-I was in one, and an older woman, a Filipina, was in the other.
-I tried not to have eye contact with her lest she recognized me as that passenger sitting behind her during the long flight from Vienna to Taipeh.
-She was farting all the time, which Walter and I ignored in the beginning.
+There was likely a shortage of wheelchair assistants at the Taipei airport, as one person was pushing two wheelchairs side by side simultaneously.
+I was in one, and an older Filipina woman was in the other.
+I tried not to have eye contact with her lest she recognize me as the passenger sitting behind her during the long flight from Vienna to Taipei.
+She was farting all the time, which Walter and I initially ignored.
 She may not be making a sound, but the vile smell she could not hide.
-It would linger for a while every time she did, which can make you unconscious or dead.
+It would linger for a while every time she did, which could knock you down or kill you.
+We almost died.

 “Go to the toilet!
-“I screamed, pushing the back of her seat to startle her.
-She did not say anything, surprised perhaps that someone noticed she was contaminating the recycled air we breathe inside the plane.
-It must have been trying for her to stop herself from farting, but Walter and I were like drugged until it was time to catch our connecting flight.
+“I yield, pushing the back of her seat to startle her.
+She did not say anything, perhaps surprised that someone had noticed she was contaminating the recycled air they breathe inside the plane.
+It must have been a struggle for her to hold the farts, but Walter and I were like drugged until it was time to catch our connecting flight.

-The woman tried to make small talk with me as our wheelchair attendant parked our wheels in a corner and excused himself for a while, saying he will be back shortly.
+The woman tried to make small talk with me as our wheelchair attendant parked our wheels in a corner and excused himself for a while, saying he would be back shortly.

 “I live in Vienna,” she started.

 “Same here,” I said.
-“Retired,” was my quick reply when she asked where I work.
+“Retired,” I replied quickly when she asked where I worked.
 I told her where.
-She lit up and asked if I knew this person and that person employed in the same workplace — friends of hers.
-I knew them, and you can bet I will warn them not to travel with her or sit behind her should they want to reach their destination without an oxygen tank.
+She lit up and asked if I knew this person and that person, who were employed in the same workplace and were friends of hers.
+I knew them, and you can bet I will warn them not to travel with her or sit behind her should they wish to reach their destination without an oxygen tank.

-It was a big joke that we would be on the same flight coming back to Vienna.
+It was a big joke that we would be on the same flight back to Vienna months later.
 I froze when I saw her, comfortably perched in a wheelchair.
 She recognized me and waved.

-“You did not request a wheelchair? “she asked me, wondering why not when she saw me with a walking stick.
+“You did not request a wheelchair? “she asked me, wondering perhaps why, when she saw me with a walking stick.

 Pray tell who!
 Hahaha!